esettsuw/Normalizing-Flows/Readme.md

 # Improved NF

-Normalizing Flows, popularized by \citep{pmlr-v37-rezende15}, are a method for constructing complex distributions, where both sampling and density evaluation can be efficient and exact, by transforming a simple base distribution (usually standard Gaussian or uniform) through a series of invertible or bijective transformations.
+Normalizing Flows are a method for constructing complex distributions, where both sampling and density evaluation can be efficient and exact, by transforming a simple base distribution (usually standard Gaussian or uniform) through a series of invertible or bijective transformations.

 Its performance has been enhanced  by improving three integral sections of the architecture: adding a feature extractor, using a more advanced bijective transformation, and the adjusting scoring function.